-- o Run as administrator (Windows Vista or more recent) closes current instance and opens a new one, prompting UAC elevation request, in order to work in protected paths. - o Run as different user (Windows only) closes current instance and opens a new one with alternative user profile. - Localization change applications language. - System context menu language (W7+) localize system's context menu entries in the selected language (doubleclick the .reg file of the appropriate language and click OK to confirm merging the information in registry). - o System integration, to customize file associations, context menu and sendto menu entries (Windows only). - o Settings, to customize application's behaviour. - Theme, to customize application's aspect.
+- Run as administrator (Windows Vista or more recent) closes current instance and opens a new one, prompting UAC elevation request, in order to work in protected paths. - o Run as different user (Windows only) closes current instance and opens a new one with alternative user profile. - o Localization change applications language and System context menu language (W7+) - o System integration, to customize file associations, context menu and sendto menu entries (Windows only). - o Settings, to customize application's behaviour and theme - o Set advanced archiving options, to customize archiving / conversion specific options from archiving screen - o Set advanced extraction options, to customize extraction specific options from extraction screen

 "Help" submenu opens settings & help system interface, and points to check for updates, search plug-in and add-ons in project's website and to most up to date documentation available, localized PeaZip tutorial (F1), and help file (Alt+F1).
 From this submenu it is also possible to visit PeaZip's donation page, which allows to donate for supporting the project, or also to some suggested worldwide charitable organizations.